 Poison ivy is the herbal trickster.
 Get to know it.
 Awareness is your ULTIMATE poison ivy remedy.

-Jewelweed is a plant that is going to grow in wetter conditions, such as near a stream.
+Jewelweed is a plant that grows in wetter conditions, such as near a stream.

 Knowledge of jewelweed coupled with awareness is the true poison ivy remedy.